osirisofficial/Devops-projects/project-3/README.md

-In This Project, we are Developing and Deploying a application on EKS using Docker and AWS Developers Tools.
+In This Project, we are Developing and Deploying a application on EKS using Docker and AWS Developers Tools. due to some issue aws has stoped codecommit service, so for source code mangement we will use github

-- CodeCommit: For Source Code Management
+- github: For Source Code Management

 - CodeBuild: For building and testing our code in a serverless fashion